What Is Intermittent Fasting?

-In essence, that is how intermittent fasting works: cycling between periods of fasting and eating.
+In essence, that is how it works: cycling between periods of fasting and eating.

-There are plenty of different ways to practice intermittent fasting, which makes it easy to find a plan that works for you.
+There are plenty of different ways to practice IF, which makes it easy to find a plan that works for you.
 Unlike restrictive diets, intermittent fasting will have you focus on when you eat – rather than what you eat.
 It’s surprisingly simple and allows you to have flexibility within your diet.
-Intermittent fasting requires no special meal preparation, no restriction of certain food groups, and you can do it from anywhere!
+It requires no special meal preparation, no restriction of certain food groups, and you can do it from anywhere!

 Intermittent Fasting Benefits

-While many turn to IF as a way to lose weight without having to count calories or follow a certain diet, studies have also shown that there may be other benefits associated with fasting.
+While many turn to IF as a way to lose weight without having to count calories or follow a certain diet, studies have also shown that there may be other benefits.

-In addition to potential weight loss, intermittent fasting benefits may include:
+In addition to potential weight loss, the benefits may include: